Robust control

-A central theme of control theory is feedback regulation--the design a feedback controller to achieve stability and a level of performance for a given dynamical system.
+A central theme of control theory is feedback regulation — the design of a feedback controller to achieve stability and a level of performance for a given dynamical system.
 Tolerance to modeling uncertainty is an essential part of any feedback control scheme, that is, the ability to maintain a satisfactory level of performance when the system dynamics deviate from the nominal value used in the design.
 The ability of a feedback control system to maintain stability and performance under uncertainty is referred to as robustness.

-The term robust control refers to theory of feedback regulation that began taking shape in the late 1970's and onwards, where modeling uncertainty is explicitly acknowledged, modeled, and taken into account in control design.
+The term robust control refers to the study of feedback regulation that began taking shape in the late 1970's and onwards, where modeling uncertainty is explicitly acknowledged, modeled, and taken into account in control design.
 Modeling uncertainty is typically quantified, as is performance, and together are sought to be optimized by casting control design as a suitable optimization problem.